Soumyaree/C-polynomials/README.md

 # MODEL Project – Polynomial Multiplication Benchmark (C)
 This project implements and benchmarks multiple polynomial multiplication algorithms in C, including classical and high-performance methods.
 It allows comparison of speed and accuracy for polynomials of various degrees.
 The naive double precision algorithm is used as a reference.
+At the same time, a report was written to analyze the algorithms, describe them in greater detail, and answer various questions.

 ## Algorithms Covered
 1. **Naive Classical Multiplication**